Subaru-PFS/drp_fstar_photo/doc/catalog.md

 2. PanSTARRS1 DR2

-Downloaded through MAST casjobs query for a slice of one degree in right accention (ra = 359-360 in the following example).
+Downloaded through MAST casjobs query for slices of one degree in right accention (ra = 359-360 in the following example).

 ```